-Since the teacher is also required to present his/her certificate to the County Superintendent, the certificate shall be presented to the personnel department after it has been presented to the County Superintendent of Schools.
+Since the teacher is also required to present his/her certificate to the County Superintendent, the certificate shall be presented to the Human Resources department after it has been presented to the County Superintendent of Schools.

-The personnel office shall register all certificates, noting the class and endorsement, and updating the permanent record card as necessary.
-In addition, the personnel office will retain a copy of each contracted certificated employee's valid certificate in the employee's personnel file.
+The Human Resources office shall register all certificates, noting the class and endorsement, and updating the permanent record card as necessary.
+In addition, the Human Resources office will retain a copy of each contracted certificated employee's valid certificate in the employee's personnel file.